cah-jack-bennett/ec-ajb-notes/20221201-concurrent-fileload-and-insight-wmt.md

 * **2022-12-13**
   * Completed some work and drafted PRs on of WOOF-3671 - updated `ec-data-resource` and `ec-config-package` which are dependencies of several Growlers repos.
 Added config that will select the correct `ING03` when operating on that server.
   * Created card `GROWL-3672` to address the issue of where the Python scripts run from.
 (Existing scripts launch from SQL Server Agent on `ING01` and hit databases on `ING02` ... this raises some questions about the Python environments.)
   * Met w/ Ricardo and Tracy to clarify our intentions for the database objects in the new `ING03.MemberRepository` and `ING03.MemberRepository`
+* **2022-12-14**
+  * Waiting for Ricardo to complete the database transition on `ING03`
+  * Continuing work on `GROWL-3671` - reviewing the repositories for any unexpected dependencies
+  * Continuing work on `GROWL-3672` - evaluating different approaches to run the `ING03` jobs
+  * Starting to take a look at `WOOF-4253` - the same review on `fileRepository-fileload` and other ClientOperations repos